Summer Camp Help & FAQs.

 Wilkeson, WA 98396-0090

-You may also choose to send emails to your camper.
+You may also choose to email your camper.
 To do so, please log into your UltraCamp account and follow the menu to message a camper.
 Then select “Email a Camper” in the drop-down menu.
-You may also send family and friends a code that allows them to email your camper.
-Emails received by 10am will be distributed during that morning’s mail call.
+You may also send a code to family and friends that allows them to email your camper.
+Emails received by 10 am will be distributed during that lunch’s line call.
 Emails received after that time will be held until the following day.

 Can I call my camper at camp?

-You are always welcome to call your camper if a need arises.
+You are always welcome to call your camper if needed.
 However, keep in mind that a part of your camper’s camp experience is learning to live independently from home.
-We recommend that phone calls be limited to family emergencies or other important matters.
-Because camp is a time to step away from the hectic pace of life and focus on relationships, cell phones are NOT permitted at camp.
+We recommend limiting phone calls to family emergencies or other important matters.
+Because camp is a time to step away from the hectic pace of life and focus on relationships, cell phones are NOT permitted.
 Thanks for keeping your camper’s phone at home.

-How can I prepare my camper for his or her week of camp?
+How can I prepare my camper for their week of camp?

-To give your camper the best opportunity for an amazing week, begin preparing them at home for what they are going to experience.
+To give your camper the best opportunity for an amazing week, begin preparing them at home for what they will experience.
 Here are a few tips:

-2. Speak openly of possible homesickness.
-Feeling homesick and missing family, friends and pets is normal.
-Knowing this, your camper may accept homesick feeling with less anxiety.
+Speak openly of possible homesickness.
+Feeling homesick and missing family, friends, and pets is normal.
+Knowing this, your camper may accept homesickness with less anxiety.

-3. Arrange for a practice time away from home, such as a two-or-three-day stay with relatives.
-If they have reached high school without having gone to summer camp or more than a night away from home, this is especially important to prepare them for college or independent life.
+Arrange for a practice time away from home, such as a two-or three-day stay with relatives.
+If they have reached high school without having attended summer camp or spent more than a night away from home, this is especially important to prepare them for college or independent life.

-4. Work with your camper to learn about the camp ahead of time, so they know what to anticipate.
+Work with your camper to learn about the camp ahead of time, so they know what to expect.
 Heighten their interest by pointing out some of the exciting activities at camp, perhaps by viewing the photographs and reading descriptions on the Sunset Lake Camp website.

-5. Encourage your camper to make friends with others and seek out trusted adults to connect to.
+Encourage your camper to make friends with others and seek out trusted adults to connect with.
 Talk with your camper about the role of their counselor.
-Let them know that this is a person who they can talk to if they have a question or concern.
+Let them know this is someone they can talk to if they have any questions or concerns.

 How do you go about hiring your counselors?

-Understanding that probably the most important factor in your camper’s camp experience is the camper/counselor relationship, we take great care in hiring the best possible counseling staff.
-Starting in January, we travel to 6 college campuses to meet potential staff.
-Our Director interviews applicants in person and narrows the search from there.
-Counselors are then required to fill out an extensive application that includes three references and three personal evaluation sheets that the references are required to fill out completely before the staff person is hired.
+Understanding that the camper/counselor relationship is probably the most important factor in your camper’s camp experience, we take great care to hire the best possible counseling staff.
+Starting in December, we travel to different college campuses to meet potential staff.
+Our Director interviews applicants in person or via video conference and narrows the search from there.
+Counselors are then required to complete an extensive application that includes three references and three personal evaluation sheets, which the references must complete in full before the staff person is hired.
 As a final precautionary measure, all staff we hire undergo an extensive background check.
-After they are hired, our staff are required to participate in several hours of training before camp begins including a course on how to spot and prevent sexual abuse.
-Once at camp all our staff participate in 8 days of training including certification in first aid and CPR.
-Year after year we consistently hire top-notch staff and believe that your camper will be in the best hands when they come to camp.
+After they are hired, our staff are required to participate in several hours of training before camp begins, including a course on how to spot and prevent sexual abuse.
+Once at camp, all our staff participate in 8 days of training, including first-aid and CPR certification.
+Year after year, we consistently hire top-notch staff and believe that your camper will be in the best hands when they come to camp.

 How do I request a cabin-mate for my camper?

-If you wish to have your camper in the same cabin as a friend you can request that they be placed in the same cabin during the registration process.
+If you wish to have your camper in the same cabin as a friend, you can request it during registration.
 The friend must be registered for the same week of camp.
-We cannot tell you if your friend is registered for camp, you will need to coordinate that between yourselves.
+We cannot tell you if your friend is registered for camp; you will need to coordinate that between yourselves.
+We will try our best to accommodate your request.

 How much money should I put in the camp store for my camper?

 Most parents put between $25 and $100 into the camp store.
 Your camper will visit the camp store once during their week of camp.
 They can also make purchases during check-in and check-out.
-The camp store contains a variety of clothing items, stuffed animals, toys and snacks at various price points which allows every camper, not matter how much money they have in the store, to make a purchase.
-Money that your camper does not use by the end of the week can be credited back to your account or you can donate it to our worthy camper scholarship fund.
+The camp store offers a variety of clothing items, stuffed animals, toys, and snacks at various price points, allowing every camper, no matter how much money they have, to make a purchase.
+Money that your camper does not use by the end of the week can be credited back to your account, or you can donate it to our camper scholarship fund.

 Is Sunset Lake inspected by an outside agency?

-As an American Camp Association (ACA) accredited camp, SSL must comply annually with all ACA standards.
-We receive an onsite visit from ACA every 5 years.
-Each summer camp is inspected by the Pierce County Health department.
+As an American Camp Association (ACA) accredited camp, Sunset Lake Camp must comply annually with all ACA standards.
+We receive an on-site visit from ACA every 5 years.
+Each summer camp is inspected by the Pierce County Health Department.
 Our dining hall is licensed by the county health department and receives at least one unannounced inspection each summer.

 The in-cabin ratios as mandated by the American Camp Association are:

-Most activity areas require at least two staff members to be present in order to run.
+Most activity areas require at least 2 staff members to run.

 How do your staff manage behaviors at camp?

-At Sunset Lake we strive to create safe spaces where campers can thrive and be themselves.
-Rather than focus on negative actions through punitive behavior management, we choose to focus on positive outcomes and encourage inclusive behaviors.
-Our five-finger contract forms the basis of our camp management system.
-When we ask campers to give us five they agree to live out the following behaviors.
+At Sunset Lake, we strive to create safe spaces where campers can thrive and be themselves.
+Rather than focusing on negative actions through punitive behavior management, we focus on positive outcomes and encourage inclusive behaviors.
+Our Five-Finger contract serves as the basis for our camp management system.
+When we ask campers to give us five, they agree to live out the following behaviors.

-Ring Finger – Commitment: At camp we give our best to all the activities and discussions.
-While we may not like everything we are committed to being together and having and learning as a group.
+Ring Finger – Commitment: At camp, we give our best to all the activities and discussions.
+While we may not like everything, we are committed to being together, sharing camp experiences, and learning as a group.

-Pointer Finger – Responsibility: At camp we take responsibility for our actions and we will seek to help others who may be struggling with something.
+Pointer Finger – Responsibility: At camp, we take responsibility for our actions and seek to help others who may be struggling.

 How do you handle conflict between campers?

 Active peacemaking requires direct, respectful, and creative communication.
 It can be hard.
 We aren’t perfect and strive to embrace difficult conversations, not run from them.
 Conflict is a natural and normal part of any community.
-We expect that conflict will occur at camp and have a system in place that will heal harm, prevent future harm and build community.
+We expect conflict to occur at camp and have a system in place to heal harm, prevent future harm, and build community.
 The Circle System is a simple, three-step process we use when conflict arises.

-The small circle – is simply talking with the other person along with the help of your counselor to try and resolve the situation.
+The small circle is simply talking with the other person, with your counselor's help, to try to resolve the situation.

-The medium circle – is made up of the individuals in conflict their counselor and their village director.
+The medium circle comprises the individuals in conflict, their counselor, and their village director.

-After any circle either party in the conflict can choose to call a circle of the same or larger size if they feel the conflict has not been resolved.
-At each circle the process is the same.
+After any circle, either party in the conflict can choose to call a circle of the same or larger size if they feel the conflict has not been resolved.
+At each circle, the process is the same.
 It starts with listening to each other.
-Each party is asked, “How do you feel about what happened” and “what do you need to move forward?”
-Finally, all parties explain what they are asking for and agreeing to.
-Through the circle process we are better able to remove blame, shame and punishment.
-Instead we can partner with all members of our camp community to create a community where every individual is valued and respected.
+Each party is asked, “How do you feel about what happened?” and “What do you need to move forward?”
+Finally, all parties explain what they are asking for and what they are agreeing to.
+Through the circle process, we are better able to remove blame, shame, and punishment.
+Instead, we can partner with all members of our camp community to create a community where every individual is valued and respected.

 What should my camper bring to camp?